LennartFr/2017-09-28-Fintech-at-Galvanize/README.md

 # Agenda
 ~~~
 6:00  Sign-in, mingle, food, welcome.
 Intro of Tom Eck, IBM CTO Industry Platforms
-6:20: Tom Eck: Introduction to the finance services on Bluemix:
+6:20: Tom Eck: Introduction to the finance services in the IBM Cloud:
        the IBM experimental services and the Business Partner services, as well as some use cases.
 6:40: Lennart: Introduction of the Fintech developer journey.
 6:45: Coding starts.